-The demolition of the former hospital is now complete.
-Construction of the Southeast Community Centre has begun.
-For updates on construction, visit the Southeast Community Centre and Neighbourhood Park page.
+The demolition of the former hospital is now complete and construction of the new community centre is ongoing.
+For updates on construction, visit the Oakville Trafalgar Community Centre and Neighbourhood Park page.

 Witness almost a year of deconstruction in just two minutes!
 Check out our official time-lapse video of the Former Hospital Demolition project.

 Return to this site for regular project updates.
 You can also sign up for the town’s weekly e-newsletter to have town information emailed directly to your inbox.

 To provide feedback or file a complaint, contact ServiceOakville:

 A timeline for the entire project is available on the Former Hospital Site Project timeline page.

 A map of the demolition site is available on the Former Hospital Site map page.

 On April 3, 2017 Council approved the Former Hospital Deconstruction Strategy — a comprehensive plan to safely demolish the former hospital and Helen Lawson buildings.

 The town awarded the Former Hospital Site demolition contract to Delsan-AIM, a company highly skilled and experienced at demolitions of this size in urban settings.

 The overall demolition and remediation plan includes an abatement strategy for designated substances found in the buildings and on site, as well as best management practices the town will use to address community concerns over site maintenance, dust, noise, vibration and truck traffic during the demolition process.